With Anthos clusters on bare metal, you can define four types of clusters:

 bmctlis installed correctly by viewing the help information:

-Create two machines that will serve as nodes for your cluster:
+Create two machines to serve as nodes for your cluster:

 - One machine functions as the control plane node.